zombieleet/async-bash/README.md

 1. setTimeout ( excute a function after a particular time has elapsed )
 2. setInterval ( execute a function continously after waiting for a particular number of time )
-3. async ( execute a function asyncrhonously )
+3. async ( execute a function asynchronously )
-4. parallel ( execute bunch of functions asyncrhonously );
+4. parallel ( execute bunch of functions asynchronously );
 5. KillJob ( kills a particular job );